ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 ### Synchronously transforming response

 This example demonstrates how to synchronously transform a HTTP response.
-We will use a `StyxObservable` `map` method to add an "X-Foo" header to the response.
+We will use a `StyxObservable.map` method to add an "X-Foo" header to the response.

 ```java
 import com.hotels.styx.api.HttpInterceptor;